MeRahulThakur/task/README.md

 # Step 4:
 To get number of products associated to each category, hit **"http://localhost:3000/all-categories"** from postman or any browser.

 # Note: Set "seedDB:false" and "seedDBForce:false" if you want to run the project for second time.
-If not done then it wil try to create the table again which might thorow you some errors on your console.
+If not done then it wil try to create the table again which might throw some errors on your console.